-Nearly a hundred pupils from 11 schools across Hertsmere attended the council's 12th Annual Youth Conference in Borehamwood last week (Wednesday 27 March), and had a unique and highly creative opportunity to find out more about local democracy.
+Over a hundred pupils from 13 schools across Hertsmere attended the council's 13th Annual Youth Conference in Borehamwood last week (Thursday 5 March), and had a unique and highly creative opportunity to find out more about local democracy.

-The pupils, all aged between 10 and 12-years-old, watched an interactive play performed by the Arc Theatre, which aimed to teach the young people about decision-making and democracy.
-There was also an interactive session called 'What does it cost to run Hertsmere?', which explored the financial considerations and budgeting decisions local councils have to make.
+Approximately 170 pupils, all aged between 10 and 12-years-old, watched an interactive play 'Simply politics' facilitated by Tiernan and Tatton, which aimed to teach the young people about the role of government, decision-making and democracy.

-Mayor of Hertsmere, Cllr Brenda Batten, commented: "This was another highly successful Youth Conference and it was great to see so many young people engaged in local democracy.
+Portfolio Holder for Leisure, Culture and Health, Councillor Caroline Clapper, commented: "This was another highly successful Youth Conference and it was great to see so many young people engaged in local democracy.
 During the day we spoke about the democratic system, how to make a choice and why it's so important to vote.
-All the young people have been really engaged, excited and interested.
+All the young people have been really engaged, interested and eager to learn.

 "It's so important for young people to learn about the world in which we live in and the decisions they will have to make in the future.
 These are our future voters, tax payers and decision makers, so it's vital for them to understand their environment and what is going on in their community - it's never too young to learn.